Traffic & Parking Regulations

 XI.
 Payment of Fines

-The following is a list of our current fine structure:
+The following is a list of our current fine structure

-VUSC has the authority to relocate vehicles not in compliance with the regulations set forth in this document.
+- With the regulations set forth in this document.
 If a vehicle is to be relocated Campus Public Safety will attempt to locate the owner of the vehicle.
 If the owner cannot be easily located the vehicle will be moved and the owner will be responsible for all applicable fees.
 Any vehicle that does not display a parking permit after the one week grace period may be towed.
 The Officer has the authority to relocate or tow a vehicle.

 VUSC reserves the right to remove (tow) the following vehicles from its property for the following reasons: